aurelienpierreeng/VirtualSecretary/docs/index.md

 Internally, it provides low-level features exposed through a nice programming interface allowing to write clean and elegant filters:

-* connection to __IMAP and SMTP mail servers__ through SSL and StartTLS, allowing to fetch, parse, delete and send threaded emails (tested with Hotmail/Live, Gmail, [Dovecot](https://www.dovecot.org/) and [Exim](https://www.exim.org/)),
+* connection to __IMAP and SMTP mail servers__ through SSL and StartTLS (tested with Hotmail/Live, Gmail, [Dovecot](https://www.dovecot.org/) and [Exim](https://www.exim.org/)):
+    - fetch, parse, and inject email content, headers and attachments into arbitrary Python scripts,
+    - tag and sort/move emails into IMAP folders based on manual filters (Python scripts) or AI classifiers,
+    - send automatic replies (auto-responder).
+* __HTML, PDF and XML__ crawling, parsing and indexing with OCR :
+    - crawl websites recursively, for content and links,
+    - easily create natural language corpora to train specialized AI language models that speak your business slang,
+    - create specialized search engines aggregating internal and external resources you need for your job (reference implementation of a server-side interface: [Chantal](https://chantal.aurelienpierre.com)),
 * connection to __Instagram__ through their OAuth2 and Rest API _(read-only)_,
+  - duplicate comments into your mailbox to centralize,
 * __email authentication__ (spam detection) through [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework), [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail) and [ARC](https://en.wikipedia.org/wiki/Authenticated_Received_Chain),
+    - basic SPF and DKIM checks get rid of 90% of spam emails without relying on flimsy machine learning.
+Go figure why mail providers don't do it…
 * connection to __CardDAV address book servers__ (tested with [SabreDAV](https://sabre.io/), used by [NextCloud](https://nextcloud.com/)  and [Owncloud](https://owncloud.com/) servers) _(read-only)_,
+    - reuse your contact info to label and sort emails
-* __natural language processing with machine-learning classifier__ ([SVM](https://en.wikipedia.org/wiki/Support_vector_machine) on top of [word2vec](https://en.wikipedia.org/wiki/Word2vec)), allowing to train your own AI against your own emails in your own language and perform automatic tagging and sorting based on content,
+* __Machine-learning language classifier__ ([SVM](https://en.wikipedia.org/wiki/Support_vector_machine) and decision trees on top of [word2vec](https://en.wikipedia.org/wiki/Word2vec)), allowing to train your own AI against your own emails in your own language and perform automatic tagging and sorting based on content,
+    - perform topic recognition in emails or documents,
+    - find relevant resources from a query (search engine) or an email body (auto-responder).
-* filters can be processed on a desktop or on a server, on demand or as a Cron job.
+* __works on server or desktop__, on demand or as a Cron job.
 A locking mechanism prevents more than one instance to process each mailbox.
 AI classifiers can be trained locally on desktop and sent to run on the server,
 * an overridable internal logging mechanism prevents emails from being processed more than once, so automatic actions that are manually reverted are not performed again on the next run.

 ## Examples of applications